adword01/Krishi-Mitra/README.md

 ## Features

 - Crop prediction based on location, weather conditions, and soil type.
-- Fertilizer suggestion for each crop based on soil type.
 - Weather forecast for the next 7 days.
 - User-friendly interface.